Police charge woman in stabbing death of ETSU professor

 An arrest warrant said Leonard had custody of Harvey’s children and there may have been an encounter between the two the day before the stabbing, the Johnson City Press reported.

 On Saturday, the ETSU psychology department shared on Facebook that Leonard had died.
-The department said the professor was one of the most sought-after instructors in the department.
+The Facebook post said the professor was one of the most sought-after instructors in the department.

 “Known to many of her adoring students as ‘Miss Robin,’ she was described by her son Alex as passing away the same way she lived, ‘with generosity,’” the department wrote.
 “She saved three lives by donating organs to those in need.”